Step One

 Investment Certificate

-After Stakeholder agreement is approved and verified, an administrator will issue digital investment certificates with legend to investors.
-Investors will sign a Book Entry Digital Securities Deposit Agreement for secured digital certificates storage.
-The digital certificates will be coined or tokenized and stored with the investment.
+After Stakeholder agreement is approved and verified, an administrator will issue you a digital investment certificates with legend as an investor.
+You will sign a Book Entry Digital Securities Deposit Agreement for secured digital certificates storage.
+The digital certificates will be coined or tokenized and stored as a digital asset investment.

 Step Five